Valloric/val.markovic.io/content/projects.md

 [YouCompleteMe][ycm]
 --------------------

-YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.
-It has two completion engines: an identifier-based engine that works with every programming language and a semantic, [Clang][]-based engine that provides semantic code completion for C/C++/Objective-C/Objective-C++.
+YouCompleteMe started as a fast, as-you-type, semantic, fuzzy-search code completion engine for Vim.
+I have since then [spun off the completion engine][ycmd-split] into an editor-agnostic server called [ycmd][] and other developers are writing clients for various editors.

 [MatchTagAlways][mta]
 --------------------